-It’s always a little heartbreaking when kids grow out of their stylish shoes.
-Since they grow so quickly, finding shoes that fit and go with anything can be a challenge.
-This was the idea that fueled Lisa Nguyen’s idea, interchangeable baubles for kid’s shoes, allowing them to remain stylish as kids grow.
-Will the sharks find value in this Season 11 pitch?
-Find out in our pitch recap and Baubles + Soles update!
+Because kids grow so quickly, it can be a real bummer when they grow out of their stylish shoes.
+Additionally, finding shoes that fit and go with anything can be a challenge.
+This is why Lisa and Duc Nguyen created interchangeable baubles for kid’s shoes, allowing them to remain stylish as they grow.
+Will they get a deal on

 Shark Tank Baubles + Soles Update

 - Entrepreneurs: Lisa and Duc Nguyen

 - Business: Stylish, interchangeable kid’s shoes

 Lisa and Duc brought Baubles + Soles to